 Since then, these dainty pieces of jewelry have been known as tennis bracelets.
 The ones today, come with an extra secure locking mechanism to ensure history doesn’t repeat itself.

 From Penelope Cruz’s 24-carat heart-shaped tennis bracelet spotted at the premiere of the film ‘Nine’ to Meghan Markle wearing Princess Diana’s tennis bracelet, this piece of jewelry is a staple for royals and screen celebrities.
 Markle has even sported this sentimental piece of jewelry in her tell-all interview with Oprah Winfrey that aired on CBS.
 Princess Diana was last seen wearing the bracelet prior to her death in 1997.
-In fact it’s the same bracelet that Harry had previously removed two stones from to craft Markle’s engagement ring!
+The same bracelet of Diana was also the source of two stones for Markle’s engagement ring from Prince Harry!

 The versatility and sophistication style makes a diamond tennis bracelet one of the most popular jewels of all time, across ages.